History and resources of the School of Scottish Studies Sound Archive.

 The Scottish Tradition series of CDs and cassettes, published by Greentrax, contains various themed compilations of piping and fiddle music, Gaelic and Scots songs, stories and customs.
 The book 'Scottish Traditional Tales' by Alan Bruford and Donald Archie MacDonald also features a variety of tales with notes and annotation (Polygon, 1994).

-Please contact Dr Cathlin Macaulay for an appointment to visit or find out more about the Archives.
+Our opening hours are currently 10-4 Tuesday to Friday, there is no need for an appointment, however if you would like to discuss your requirements prior to your arrival contact the Archives by email Scottish.Studies.Archives@ed.ac.uk or by phone on 0131 650 30 60.
 The recordings can be listened to on the premises and requests can be made for material to be copied.
 Please note that copying is subject to a charge and copyright restrictions.